AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

 ``Annotate => (GNATprove, Handler)``.
 This instructs |GNATprove| that these access-to-subprograms will be called asynchronously.
-It is possible to create a value of such a type using a reference to the ``Access`` attribute on a subprogram accessing or modifying global data.
-However, |GNATprove| will make sure that the subprograms designated by objects of these types are never called from |SPARK| code, as it could result in a missing data dependency.
+It is possible to create a value of such a type using a reference to the ``Access`` attribute on a subprogram accessing or modifying global data, but only when this global data is synchronized (see SPARK RM 9.1).
+However, |GNATprove| will make sure that the subprograms designated by objects of these types are never called from
+|SPARK| code, as it could result in a missing data dependency.

 For example, consider the following procedure which resets to zero a global variable ``Counter``: